anharmonic/anharmonic.github.io/d3q-manual.md

 <h1 style="color:#6f02ec; font-size:36px; font-weight:bold;">D3Q manual</h1>

 # Foreword
-The thermal2 suite of codes has been written starting in 2010 by Lorenzo Paulatto1 , Michele Lazzeri1,2 and Tobias Wassmann1.
-It is based on a previous less-general code developed by Michele Lazzeri and Stefano de Gironcoli2 which has been distributed with the Quantum-ESPRESSO suite of codes.
+The thermal2 suite of codes has been written starting in 2010 by Lorenzo Paulatto<sup>1</sup>.
+It is based on a previous code developed by Michele Lazzeri and Stefano de Gironcoli<sup>2</sup> which has been distributed with the Quantum-ESPRESSO suite of codes.
 ## Copyright
-All the files are provided under the GPL license, v2 or newer; it is compiled and linked as a part of the Quantum-ESPRESSO distribution, although it is distributed separately and maintained independently.
+All the files are provided under the [GPL license, v2](https://www.gnu.org/licenses/old-licenses/gpl-2.0.en.html) or newer and, when possible, under the [CeCILL license](https://cecill.info/licences/Licence_CeCILL_V2.1-fr.html).

 ## Citing
 We would greatly appreciate if when using the d3q code you cite the following papers where the underlying theory is described in detail:
-- M. Lazzeri, S. de Gironcoli, Phys.
-Rev. Lett.
-81, 2096 (1998)
-- L. Paulatto, F. Mauri, and M. Lazzeri,  Phys.
+- *All applications*: L. Paulatto, F. Mauri, and M. Lazzeri,  Phys.
 Rev. B 87, 214303 (2013)
-- G. Fugallo, M. Lazzeri, L. Paulatto, and F. Mauri", Phys.
+- *Exact BTE solution*: G. Fugallo, M. Lazzeri, L. Paulatto, and F. Mauri, Phys.
 Rev. B 88, 045430 (2013)
+- *Spectral functions*: L. Paulatto, D. Fournier, M. Marangolo, M. Eddrief, P. Atkinson, M. Calandra.
+Phys.
+Rev. B 101 (20), 205419 (2020)
+- *Finite size effects*: L. Paulatto, I. Errea, M. Calandra, and F. Mauri, Phys.
+Rev. B 91, 054304 (2015)

 # Table of contents
 <!--ts-->